 What Are the Symptoms of Sleep-Talking?

 The main symptoms of sleep-talking are verbal expressions that occur during sleep, usually without the person being aware of it.
-This ‘talking’ can come in the form of various audible expressions, from whispers to shouts, or incomprehensible gibberish, to normal-sounding, clear speech.
+This ‘talking’ can come in the form of various audible expressions, from whispers to shouts, from incomprehensible gibberish, to normal-sounding, clear speech.

 One study, published in the Oxford Academic Journals (OUP), recorded test subjects’ vocalizations while asleep and found that around 50% of all sleep-talking was either incomprehensible mumbling or so quiet it was impossible to detect what was being said.